stele1 Spec

 Capture Location (photo.capture_location)

 The GPS coordinates for where the photo was taken from.
-It's useful to initialize this with an coordinates from an images EXIF data when available
+It's useful to initialize this with the coordinates from a photo's EXIF data when available.

 Examples